sap-tutorials/community/tutorials/community-2024/community-2024.md

 <!-- border -->![join](tutorial_tour_8.png)

-Now that you have "joined" the group, you are able to contribute to the conversations within that particular group, so why not take a [quick moment](https://groups.community.sap.com/t5/welcome-corner-blog-posts/welcome-all-sap-community-members-start-here/ba-p/5359) to say hello.
+Now that you have "joined" the group, you are able to contribute to the conversations within that particular group, so why not take a [quick moment](https://community.sap.com/t5/welcome-corner-blog-posts/welcome-all-sap-community-members-start-here/ba-p/5359) to say hello.
 By taking this quick and easy step, you'll already receive a special thank you from the SAP Community.
+And, as previously noted, joining a group and saying hello will help you move up the rank ladder so you can participate in blogging.

 We have a wide selection of groups to choose from.
 Feel free to explore and join others.